ythuangmyco/ythuangmyco.github.io/_posts/posts/2022-03-08-invitedtalk22.md

 #published: false
 ---

 Yin-Tse Huang was invited to talk about ambrosia beetles/fungi and their adaptation to the mutualistic lifestyle in the Department of Entomology at National Taiwan University.
-Many appreciate for the invitation<br>
+Much appreciated for the invitation<br>
 ![](/assets/img/regular post/YTH_IBSeminar.jpg)<br>
 Photo credit: NTU Entomology